CASE STUDY

 The User

-From our research, we selected to create a scenario of the average patient for the Plan A Clinic.
-I interviewed a local community member and she told me all about her town and who she was.
+We selected to create a scenario of the average patient for the Plan A Clinic from our research.
+I interviewed a local community member, and she told me all about her town and who she was.
 We combined those thoughts with the Plan A focus group research to represent the people of this town.

 IDENTIFY